reiver/golang-backend-training/README.md

 **This is NOT a tutorial.
 This is a guide that directs to learn specific things.**

+The whole point of this is that you go and learn what you need to learn to be able to complete each assignment.

 If you can accomplish all these tasks, you will have _a lot_ of the skills necessary to do **backend development** using the Go programming language.

 This guide gives you hints.
 And you should spend a bit of time trying to figure out stuff yourself. **BUT DON'T SPEND TOO MUCH TIME BEING STUCK.
 ASK FOR HELP IF YOU GET STUCK!**